If your marble's looking a bit lackluster, chances are it's begging for a cleaning. Or, it could also signal that you've actually over-cleaned it.

 Yes, the results of over-cleaning and under-cleaning this stone surface are roughly the same.

-Here's how to properly care for your marble surfaces that will help you stay away from both problems.
+Here's how to properly care for your surfaces that will help you stay away from both problems.

 Because this stone is porous, it could cause a stain.
 Always clean up spills as they happen.